The Internet Layer, Explained

 Network Address Translation (NAT)

-The Network Address Translation (NAT – view from 58:26 to 1:04:08) converts all private IP address as one public IP address, and uses port mapping to provide uniqueness
+The Network Address Translation (NAT – view from 58:26 to 1:04:08) converts all private IP addresses into one public IP address and uses port mapping to provide uniqueness

 NAT also adds a layer of security.
 IP Addresses in the private network are not directly routable or visible, so hackers would need to scan/probe ports to find NATed devices.
 That scanning is easily detectable.